 What does a full site audit entail?

-A full site audit would look at every single page and post of your website and give you a detailed report of exactly what needs to change on every page.
+A full site audit would look at every single page and post of your website.
+It will give you a detailed report of exactly what needs to change on every page.
 Because preparing this detailed and thorough information is very labor-intensive, full site audits can run into thousands of dollars.

-Even with a site that only has a few hundred posts/pages, those pages and posts need to be handled on an individual basis.
-What is causing an error on one page, is not necessarily repeated on all pages.
+Even with a site that only has a few hundred posts/pages, each needs to be handled on an individual basis.
+What’s causing an error on one page, is not necessarily repeated on all pages.
 Many pages, especially if pages are created over time by more than one author, present unique challenges.

 The value of this approach is that it ensures that every issue is addressed in terms of ADA compliance.
 This can potentially avoid a costly lawsuit, or loss of grant money if items are missed due to a more overview approach.
 If you are looking for a full site audit, please contact us for a quote.